jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 ### Async Operations Optimization
 The application implements several optimizations for asynchronous operations:

-- **Shared HTTP Client**: Uses a global managed httpx.AsyncClient for all network requests
+- **Shared HTTP Client**: Uses a singleton SharedHTTPClient for all network requests
-  - Implements connection pooling and reuse to reduce connection overhead
+  - Implements connection pooling and session reuse to reduce connection overhead
   - Properly closes connections during application shutdown using registered cleanup tasks
-  - Centralizes timeout handling and error management for all HTTP operations
+  - Centralizes timeout handling for all HTTP operations
+  - Eliminates the overhead of creating new sessions for each API request
+  - Significantly improves TTS and navigation responsiveness by reusing established connections

+- **Screen Name Detection Optimization**: Improved screen name determination in MainWindow.qml
+  - Simplified complex URL parsing logic with a clearer, prioritized approach
+  - Uses direct property access when available for better performance
+  - Improved readability and maintainability with helper functions
+  - Reduces error potential by prioritizing more reliable property access methods
+  - Falls back to URL parsing only as a last resort

 - **Robust Error Handling**: Improved resilience with comprehensive error handling
   - Each async operation has appropriate try/except blocks with specific error types